elizabethhart/data-producer-visualization/README.md

 - User can specify time frame in which to view a subset of the given data
 - User can enable/disable data decimation to view data trends

+## Local Development

+To spin up the application run:

+`npm run dev`

+This application assumes an existing backend server running on `localhost:8000`

 # TODOs

 - Handle socket disconnections gracefully and attempt re-connect